 - Improved brain health.
 Test-tube studies have shown a decrease in inflammation in the brain from walnuts.
 Also, mice with Alzheimer’s saw significant improvement after eating walnuts over a period of time.
 Finally, there have been links to walnuts and improved brain processing and memory.

 - Improves reproductive health in males.
 Males eating walnuts saw improvements in sperm quality and other measurements.

 - Lowers cholesterol.
 Those eating walnuts saw an improvement in cholesterol levels.

 As you can see, there are tons of health benefits to eating walnuts.
 More details on Walnut health benefits.

 How to Eat English Walnuts

 Walnuts can be sprinkled on salads or oatmeal.
-They can also be crushed and added into baked goods or breads.
+They can also be crushed and added to baked goods or bread.
 You can put them on sandwiches or wraps.
 They can be added to trail mixes.
 And there’s even a walnut oil if you would like to use that as a salad dressing.